getvictor/website/content/posts/fix-security-vulnerabilities-yarn/index.md

 image = "cover.png"
 date = 2024-04-10
 categories = ["Security"]
-tags = ["Yarn", "Vulnerabilities", "Application Security"] draft = false
+tags = ["Yarn", "Vulnerabilities", "Application Security", "Dependency Management"] draft = false
 +++

 ## Why fix security vulnerabilities?

 Security vulnerabilities are a common issue in software development.
 They can lead to data breaches, unauthorized access, and other security incidents.
 It is important to fix security vulnerabilities as soon as possible to protect your data and users.

 ## Finding vulnerabilities

 Nowadays, it is possible to integrate various vulnerability scanning tools into your CI/CD pipeline.
 These tools can help you identify security vulnerabilities in your code and dependencies.
 One such tool is [OpenSSF Scorecard](https://securityscorecards.dev/), which combines multiple other tools into a single GitHub action.
 It uses the [OSV service](https://osv.dev/) to find vulnerabilities affecting your project's dependencies.
 OSV (Open Source Vulnerabilities) is a Google-based vulnerability database providing information about open-source projects' vulnerabilities.

 In this article, we will focus on fixing a few recent real-world security vulnerabilities in our `yarn.lock` dependencies.

 ```
 score is 3: 6 existing vulnerabilities detected: